Timbuktu: Siege of Timbuktu

-On 8 August 2023, Timbuktu was brought under a total blockade by Jama'at Nasr al-Islam wal Muslimin (JNIM), exacerbating poverty, and leading to food shortages.
+On 8 August 2023, in an attack on Mali's government, Timbuktu was brought under a total blockade by the al-Qaeda ally Jama'at Nasr al-Islam wal Muslimin (JNIM), exacerbating poverty, raising prices, and leading to food shortages.
 33,000 fled the city and its surrounding areas and 1,000 have fled to Mauritania since the start of the siege.
-The siege began after the withdrawal of MINUSMA, the United Nations mission to Mali during the Mali War.
+The siege began after the withdrawal of MINUSMA, the United Nations mission to Mali during the Mali War, and is classified as ongoing.